 A Dark Song, a creepy occult thriller from Ireland, is being heralded as this year’s prestige horror, in the tradition of THE WITCH, IT FOLLOWS, and THE BABADOOK.
 Which mean’s I’m super interested but certainly won’t be there unless you are coming to hold my hand.
 Thursday, April 20th at 11:45 PM and Sunday, April 23rd at 2:15pm

 Dave Made a Maze is your average story about a frustrated creative who builds a giant maze in his leaving room that comes alive and takes on a life of it’s own.
 This is a ton of fun to watch and features some of the most truly inventive set design we’ll see in a long time.
 Saturday April 22nd at 9:00 p.m. and Sunday, April 23rd at 9:45 p.m.

 David Lynch: The Art Life Of the four documentaries from CUFF I’ve been able to see, this is the one that took the documentary genre and transformed it into a work of haunting, personal art.
-I can’t get it out of my head, even though I had (ashamedly) not seen a single David Lynch film prior to watching it. and then please go see it when it plays on Saturday, April 22nd at 4:00 p.m.
+I can’t get it out of my head, even though I had (ashamedly) not seen a single David Lynch film prior to watching it.
+Read my review and then please go see it when it plays on Saturday, April 22nd at 4:00 p.m.

 Free Fire has received endless buzz as its progressed it’s way through the festival circuit.
 Now Calgary gets the chance to see this whip-smart action film before what’s left of the world gets access.
 I can’t wait.
 Tuesday, April 18th at 7:30 p.m.